TL-System/plato/docs/Design.md

 ### Federated learning algorithms

-Most federated learning algorithms can be divided into three components: a *client*, a *server*, and a *algorithm*.
+Most federated learning algorithms can be divided into three components: a *client*, a *server*, and an *algorithm*.
 The *client* implements all algorithm logic on the client side, while the *server* implements all algorithm logic on the server side.
 Both the client and the server should also be neutral across various deep learning frameworks.
 All algorithm logic that is framework-specific should be included in an *algorithm* module, found in `algorithms/`.